slowernews/notebook/on-cooking.md

 ## Signature dishes

 You should have a few signature dishes.
-Having a full grasp of cuisine is less relevant than having some optimized recipes in you mind.
-People want to eat well and want to do it soon.
+Having a full grasp of cuisine is less relevant than having some optimized recipes in the top of your mind.
+Your friends want to eat well and want to do it now.

 <!--
 ## Appendix: my receipts